55LM3/vortex-docs/content/reference/classes/starter-player-scripts.md

 # What is StarterPlayerScripts?

-**StarterPlayerScripts** is a container inside the "StarterPlayer" service that stores Client-side scripts on a players entry into the experience.
+**StarterPlayerScripts** is a container inside the `StarterPlayer` service that stores client-side scripts.
+These scripts are automatically copied to a player's `PlayerScripts` container when they join the experience.

 > [!CAUTION]
-> Do not confuse StarterPlayerScripts with StarterCharacterScripts.
-Although they are similar, they have different functions (and by "functions", I mean purposes.)
+> Do not confuse `StarterPlayerScripts` with `StarterCharacterScripts`.
+Although they are similar, they serve different purposes.

-It's usually used for scripts that control player behavior and systems that run on the player's device.
+It is commonly used for scripts that control player-specific behavior and systems that run on the player's device.

 # What is StarterPlayerScripts used for?

-It's commonly used for:
+`StarterPlayerScripts` is commonly used for:

-* Client-side game systems
+- Client-side game systems
-* Player input handling
+- Player input handling
-* Camera systems
+- Camera systems
-* Client-side effects and animations
+- Client-side effects and animations
-* User interface logic
+- User interface logic
-* Keyboard, mouse, and controller input
+- Keyboard, mouse, and controller input
-* Local player movement systems
+- Local player movement systems
-* Client-side visual effects
+- Client-side visual effects

-# Other things and expanding more into how it works
+# How does StarterPlayerScripts work?

-Scripts that are placed in StarterPlayerScripts are automatically copied into the player's PlayerScripts container on join.
+Scripts placed inside `StarterPlayerScripts` are automatically copied into the player's `PlayerScripts` container when they join the experience.

-StarterPlayerScripts was designed with the intent that it's supposed to be mainly used for LocalScripts.
+`StarterPlayerScripts` is primarily intended for `LocalScripts`, which run on the client.

 > [!NOTE]
-> Do not try creating a server script in StarterPlayerScripts.
-It will not run at all.
-ModuleScripts can be used in StarterPlayerScripts for modules that handle player-logic (client-only).
-Otherwise, consider using ReplicatedStorage.

-Lastly, do NOT (NOT!!) trust StarterPlayerScripts as scripts here supposed to be used for client-side logic.
+> Do not place a server `Script` inside `StarterPlayerScripts` expecting it to run on the server.
+Server scripts do not execute there. `ModuleScripts` can be used for client-side modules when they are required by scripts running on the client.
+For modules that need to be accessible by both the client and server, consider placing them in `ReplicatedStorage`.

+# Security Considerations

+Do **not** use `StarterPlayerScripts` for server-side security or validation.

+Client-side code should never be trusted to enforce security-sensitive logic because the client is controlled by the player.

 > [!CAUTION]
-> Using S.P.S for server-logic (such as server validation) is the equivalent of inviting a robber into your house.
-Don't trust it.
+> Never rely on `StarterPlayerScripts` for server validation, anti-cheat enforcement, or other security-critical logic.
+Any important validation should be performed on the server.